Raiz Invest Super

 Information about your account can be accessed online through the Raiz App, 24/7.

-Six investment options are available covering different risk profiles.
+Six investment options are available to suit your personal circumstances and risk profile.

 Risks of super